 To meet the objectives this Plan has set forth, South Dakota has developed a tentative timeline against which progress can be tracked.
 Please note, the milestones represented in Table 15 below are reflective of South Dakota's current understanding of the National Telecommunications and Information Administration (NTIA) schedule to rollout the forthcoming Digital Equity grants.
-This timeline is subject to change pending any adjustments to the NTIA's timeline as well as funding allocations.
+Due to the lack of a definitive timeline or funding estimate from NTIA, this timeline is very likely to change once these details are made available.
+This timeline was crafted with the vision that South Dakota will receive funds in the Fall of 2024 and that the amount received will be enough to fully fund any effort the State values.
+Quarters in this timeline were determined using calendar years, (i.e. Q1 = January, February, March).

-Table 14: Digital Equity Implementation Timeline
+Table 14: Digital Opportunity Implementation Timeline

-Relevant Objective Proposed Activities Year/Duration Implementation Milestones Expand broadband infrastructure Expand capacity to provide digital navigation Support ACP enrollment events Train state agency staffs on ACP Begin advertisements showing the benefits of broadband adoption Support • educational workshops • Assist with the formation of digital equity 2024 - 2029
+Relevant Objective Proposed Activities Year/Duration Implementation Milestones Affordability & Adoption Expand broadband infrastructure Expand capacity to provide digital navigation Support ACP enrollment events Train state agency staffs on ACP Begin advertisements showing the benefits of broadband adoption Support educational workshops Assist with the formation of digital equity coalitions across Q4 2024 - Q4 2029 Q1 2025 - Q4 2029 Q4 2024 - Q4 2029 Q3 2023 - Q2 2025 Q2 2025 - Q4 2028 Q1 2025 - Q4 2029 Q4 2024 - Q4 2029 Q1 2024 - Train partner organizations on ACP Q1 2026 - The creation of an additional Digital Equity Coalition in South Dakota the state Online Accessibility Improve access to workforce services Launch MySD Digital Citizen awareness Q3 2025 - Q3 2028 Q3 2025 - Q2 2029 Q3 2025 - Initiate outreach efforts centered around MySD Digital Citizen campaign